lingo-reviews/tenets/go/dev/README.md

 ```

-The first time the issue is seen, lingo will comment "comments really should
+The first time the issue is seen, Lingo will comment "comments really should
 be awesome".
-Then, once every time the issue is found in a file, lingo will
+Then, once every time the issue is found in a file, Lingo will
 comment "the comment in this file should also be more awesome".

 To set a variable in the comment: